 Addressing the court during the hearing, Karakaş made explanations concerning his social media posts cited in the prosecution’s final opinion.
 Karakaş requested to be acquitted as he wrapped up his statement.

 In its interim ruling at the end of the hearing, the court ruled to lift the international travel ban imposed on all defendants in the case because all defense statements have been heard.
-The court also lifted other judicial control measures imposed on the defendants and set 26 March 2019 as the date for the next hearing.
+The court also lifted other judicial control measures imposed on the defendants and set 26 March 2019 as the date for the final hearing in the case.